struct/Nerve/README.markdown

 ## Todo

+	Nerve is a simple tool, but we plan to grow it ...

     - Better output such as graphviz, statistics, function arguments etc...
+	- A basic RubyWX GUI (this will be optional)
+	- Redis database support (this will be optional)
-    - Nerve is helping me find the areas of Ragweed that need the most improvement
+    - Nerve is helping us find the areas of Ragweed that need the most improvement
-    - A GUI would be relatively straight forward to write, I just have to find the time

 ## Requirements